PNNL-Comp-Mass-Spec/LCMS-Spectator/README.md

 # LCMS-Spectator
 LCMS raw data and MSGF+ results viewer

-LCMS-Spectator is a standalone Windows graphical user interface tool for viewing LC-MS data and identifications.
+LCMS-Spectator is a standalone Windows program for viewing LC-MS data and peptide identifications.

-It reads Thermo raw files (\*.raw) and MzML files and shows MS and MS/MS spectra as well as precursor and product ion chromatograms as resizable, floatable tabbed-documents.
+It reads Thermo raw files (\*.raw) and mzML files and shows MS and MS/MS spectra as well as precursor and product ion chromatograms as resizable, floatable tabbed-documents.

 Identification and target files can also be loaded to show the spectral and chromatographic evidence.
 The tool currently supports [MS-GF+](https://github.com/MSGFPlus/msgfplus) MzIdentML files (.mzid) and [MSPathFinder](https://github.com/PNNL-Comp-Mass-Spec/Informed-Proteomics) tab-delimited result files (.tsv).